- Open enrollment for 2022 coverage ended January 15, 2022.

-S.B.1296 takes effect in September 2021, but the rate review season for 2022 plans will already be nearly over by that point.
-So the federal government will finalize the rates for 2022, and the Texas Department of Insurance will take over in 2022, reviewing the rate filings that are submitted for 2023 coverage.
+S.B.1296 took effect in September 2021, but the rate review season for 2022 plans was already nearly over by that point.
+So the federal government is finalizing the rates for 2022, and the Texas Department of Insurance will take over in 2022, reviewing the rate filings that are submitted for 2023 coverage.

 Aetna CVS Health, Bright Health, Moda, and UnitedHealthcare entering Texas marketplace for 2022